ethereum/sourcify/README.md

 The project aims to serve as a public good infrastructure with fully open-source development and an [open and accessible contract repository](https://docs.sourcify.dev/docs/repository/) of verified contracts.
 Anyone can easily run their own Sourcify server and monitor to verify contracts on their own.
 We also aim to provide tooling to verify contracts easier on different platforms e.g. browers.

-_ℹ️ [This monorepo](https://github.com/ethereum/sourcify) the main modules.
+_ℹ️ [This monorepo](https://github.com/ethereum/sourcify) contains the main modules.
 The [sourcifyeth Github organization](https://github.com/sourcifyeth) contains all other auxiliary services and components._

 ## Documentation